AlexLarra/internator/README.md

   5. Please treat files as if Vim were saving them with `set binary` and `set noeol`, i.e. do not add a final newline at the end of the file.
 ```

-When present, Internator will use these instructions instead of the defaults.
+When present, Internator will use these instructions instead of the built-in defaults.

 ## Contributing